GET TO KNOW ME

 I have been working in the field of mental health since 2006 and providing psychotherapy since 2009.
 I am a Licensed Clinical Social Worker and graduated from FIU with a Master in Social Work.
 I have worked at an array of different organizations including a shelter for women and children, providing in-home therapy services, and working with parents and very young children impacted by trauma.
 I completed my infant mental health training at the Institute of Child and Family Health and was trained in dyadic, child-parent therapy through the University of Miami’s Linda Ray’s Intervention Center.
 After working with parents and children, I became passionate about the specific needs of women and very young children.
 Thus, I obtained specialized training in perinatal mood disorders and maternal mental health through Postpartum Support International’s training programs.
 I am certified in Perinatal Mental Health.

-I am skilled in cognitive behavioral therapy (CBT), psychodynamic psychotherapy, play therapy and trauma-specific therapies such as EMDR and Traumatic Incident Reduction (TIR).
+I am skilled in cognitive behavioral therapy (CBT), psychodynamic psychotherapy, interpersonal psychotherapy (IPT), play therapy and trauma-specific therapies such as EMDR and Traumatic Incident Reduction (TIR).
 We will tailor your counseling depending on your specific needs.
-Currently, CBT is recognized as a highly validated treatment for perinatal mood disorders.
+Currently, CBT and IPT are recognized as a highly validated treatment for perinatal mood disorders.

-I serve as the Chair for the Florida Chapter of Postpartum Support International, I also served on the committee for the Broward Chapter of the Florida Infant Mental Health Association and I am the past President of the Florida Association for Play Therapy.
+I served as the Chair for the Florida Chapter of Postpartum Support International, on the committee for the Broward Chapter of the Florida Infant Mental Health Association and as the past President of the Florida Association for Play Therapy.
 If you are looking for further resources these are great organizations to follow and support.

 You are not alone, you are not to blame and with help, you will get well.